NIGMS/Biomedical-Imaging-Analysis-using-AI-ML-Approaches/README.md

 * **Layer**: A layer is a building block of deep learning that takes in a weighted input and applies a function to obtain an output.

-* **Convolutional Neural Network (NN)**: Convolutional neural networks are a specialized type of artificial neural networks that use a mathematical operation called convolution in place of general matrix multiplication in at least one of their layers.
+* **Convolutional Neural Network (CNN)**: Convolutional neural networks are a specialized type of artificial neural networks that use a mathematical operation called convolution in place of general matrix multiplication in at least one of their layers.
 They are used in image recognition and processing.

 * **Model**: A machine learning model is a program that has been trained to recognize certain types of patterns and find relationships between data.
 The model is trained over a set of data, providing it an algorithm that it can use to reason over and learn from those data.